damonto/estkme-cloud/README.md

 #### Notification

 If you click the "Process Notification" button on the eSTK.me eUICC, the server will receive a notification request and send all notifications.
 Such as install, enable, disable, and delete notifications.

-All enable, disable, and install notifications will be deleted after sending.
+Please note that:

 1. All enable, disable and install notifications will be deleted after sending.